pattern-lab/patternlab-node/packages/docs/src/docs/pattern-header-footer.md

 ---

-title: Modifying the Pattern Header & Footer | Pattern Lab
+title: Modifying the Pattern Header & Footer
-heading: Modifying the Pattern Header & Footer
+tags:
+  - docs
 ---

 To add your own assets like JavaScript and CSS to your patterns' header and footer you need to modify two files: